Taking opioids (painkillers) not as prescribed or taking street opioids can lead to addiction, overdose and even death.

 Some commonly prescribed opioids include:

-Some signs that you or someone you know might be addicted include:
+Some signs that opioid use may be having negative effects on the health of you or someone you know include:

-- physical dependence and withdrawal symptoms (e.g. feeling agitated, restless, chills, nausea, abnormal yawning)
+- physical dependence and withdrawal symptoms (such as feeling agitated, restless, chills, nausea, abnormal yawning)

 - increased tolerance